-- 1. That by the adoption of Ordinance No. 64, the Board of Directors of the MIDWAY CITY SANITARY DISTRICT elected to impose and collect rates and charges for both residential and industrial and commercial sanitation and sewage services and facilities provided by said District.
-Ordinance 64 authorized a sewage usage fee at a not to exceed amount of \$111.00 per unit per year and sanitation (solid waste) usage fee at a not to exceed amount of \$246.60 per unit. - 2.
-That by the adoption of Ordinance No. 67, the Board of Directors of the MIDWAY CITY SANITARY DISTRICT elected to adjust the rates and charges set forth in Ordinance No. 64 and impose and collect adjusted rates and charges for commercial, industrial and nonresidential sewerage services and facilities provided by said District.
+1. That by the adoption of Ordinance No. 64, the Board of Directors of the MIDWAY CITY SANITARY DISTRICT elected to impose and collect rates and charges for both residential and industrial and commercial sanitation and sewage services and facilities provided by said District.
+Ordinance 64 authorized a sewage usage fee at a not to exceed amount of \$111.00 per unit per year and sanitation (solid waste) usage fee at a not to exceed amount of \$246.60 per unit.

+2. That by the adoption of Ordinance No. 67, the Board of Directors of the MIDWAY CITY SANITARY DISTRICT elected to adjust the rates and charges set forth in Ordinance No. 64 and impose and collect adjusted rates and charges for commercial, industrial and nonresidential sewerage services and facilities provided by said District.
 Ordinance 67 authorized a sewage usage fee for each separate commercial, industrial and nonresidential activity at an initial rate not to exceed amount of \$87.00 per assigned unit of service, to be adjusted annually in accordance with the consumer price index, commencing July 1, 2010, and continuing through July 1, 2015.
-For fiscal year 2019-2020, this corresponds to an annual rate \$119.49 to \$459.96 per unit per parcel depending upon the corresponding sewer use category of each unit or activity.
+For fiscal year 2020-2021, this corresponds to an annual rate \$119.49 to \$459.96 per unit per parcel depending upon the corresponding sewer use category of each unit or activity.
 Notice of such rate adjustments has been provided as required by law.

+RES 2020-09 USER FEES JULY 1, 2020 - JUNE 30, 2021

-- 3. Notwithstanding the amounts authorized under Ordinance 64, the sewerage usage fee for residential units or activities for fiscal year July 1, 2019 June 30, 2020 shall not exceed \$87.00 per unit per year, and the sanitation (solid waste) usage fee for all units for fiscal year July 1, 2019 June 30, 2020 shall not exceed \$177.00 per unit per year. - 4.
-That pursuant to Health and Safety Code Section 5473, a report has been filed with the District's Secretary containing a description of each parcel of real property and the amount of the charges imposed by Ordinance Nos.
-64 and 67, for the fiscal year July 1, 2019 June 30, 2020. - 5.
-That pursuant to Health and Safety Code Section 5473.1, the filing of the report was duly noticed as required by law by publication once each week for two (2) successive weeks in the Westminster Herald-Journal, a newspaper of general circulation, printed and published in the MIDWAY CITY SANITARY DISTRICT, of a notice of a public hearing to be held on June 18, 2019 at the Board's meeting room located at 14451 Cedarwood Street, Westminster, CA 92683, to consider oral and written objections or protests regarding such report. - That pursuant to such notice, a public hearing to hear all objections or protests, if any, to the aforesaid report and proposed charges was held at the date and time set forth in such notice. - 7.
-That after considering all protests, if any, the Board has determined that such report should be approved as filed.
+3. Notwithstanding the amounts authorized under Ordinance 64, the sewerage usage fee for residential units or activities for fiscal year July 1, 2020 - June 30, 2021 shall not exceed \$87.00 per unit per year, and the sanitation (solid waste) usage fee for all units for fiscal year July 1, 2020 - June 30, 2021 shall not exceed \$177.00 per unit per year.

+4. That pursuant to Health and Safety Code Section 5473, a report has been filed with the District's Secretary containing a description of each parcel of real property and the amount of the charges imposed by Ordinance Nos.
+64 and 67, for the fiscal year July 1, 2020 - June 30, 2021.

+5. That pursuant to Health and Safety Code Section 5473.1, the filing of the report was duly noticed as required by law by publication once each week for two (2) successive weeks in the Westminster Herald - Journal, a newspaper of general circulation, printed and published in the MIDWAY CITY SANITARY DISTRICT, of a notice of a public hearing to be held on May 19, 2020 at the Board's meeting room located at 14451 Cedarwood Street, Westminster, CA 92683, to consider oral and written objections or protests regarding such report.

+6. That pursuant to such notice, a public hearing to hear all objections or protests, if any, to the aforesaid report and proposed charges was held at the date and time set forth in such notice.